 VII.
-ESPERANZA CYBER CHARTER SCHOOL FINAL STUDENT WARNING POLICY hoped to send the student that their behavior has chronically or excessively violated the school's behavioral expectations, and those future violations will not be tolerated.
-It is further hoped that the student will realize the impact their behavior has had on their learning and that of their fellow student making all necessary changes in their conduct while in school.
+ESPERANZA CYBER CHARTER SCHOOL FINAL STUDENT WARNING POLICY

+A student may be issued a written and verbal Final Warning under certain circumstances.
+The warning will alert the student and their parent/guardian that there has been a severe or chronic violation of the school's Code of Conduct.
+In addition, the final warning is hoped to send the student that their behavior has chronically or excessively violated the school's behavioral expectations, and those future violations will not be tolerated.
+It is further hoped that the student will realize their behavior's impact on their learning and that of their fellow student, making all necessary changes in their conduct while in school.